alexanderkyte/operating-system-project/README.md

 Not much to see here yet.
 Probably not the most usable OS even when finished.
 My goal is to get an operating system written as a learning experience.

 Note: The build scripts/makefiles will only work on an i386 pc.
+Build requirements include sh, a linux build host, and the nasm assembler.

 Design Decisions: